COVID-19 Safety protocol: Last Updated 7 Jan 2021

-In accordance with government guidelines we remain open to face-to-face work.
+In accordance with government guidelines we remain open for limited face-to-face work where face-to-face sessions are deemed more beneficial than online work for that individual.

 Some venues will be allowed to remain open for specific exempt activities, like childcare and support groups.
-Support groups that are essential to deliver in person can continue with up to 15 participants where formally organised to provide mutual aid, therapy or any other form of support.
-This includes support to victims of crime, people in drug and alcohol recovery, new parents and guardians, people with long-term illnesses, people facing issues relating to their sexuality or gender, and those who have suffered bereavement.
+Support groups that have to be delivered in person can continue with up to 15 participants where formally organised to provide mutual aid, therapy or any other form of support – but they must take place at a premises other than a private home.
+This includes, but is not limited to, support to victims of crime, people in drug and alcohol recovery, new parents and guardians, people caring for those with long-term or terminal illnesses, or who are vulnerable, people facing issues relating to their sexuality or gender, those who have suffered bereavement, and vulnerable young people, including for them to meet youth workers.

 This protocol has been designed to keep safe all who use the building.
 We ask you to abide by it so that everyone who uses the building is kept as safe as possible.
 Whilst we have taken measures to significantly reduce the risks of contracting/transmitting COVID-19 all parties enter into face-to-face sessions in the knowledge that the risks of infection, whilst reduced, are not eradicated.